Remembering Warren Wertheimer

 In the early days of PDS, Warren was the only board member who could really understand financial statements, because he was the only one who had ever been in business in the real world.
 But he worked on our thinking more than our financials.
 He taught us to have higher expectations for ourselves and for our organization.
 He told us to stop thinking so small.
 When we set fundraising goals for $30,000 he told us, “Nonsense, make that $100,000!”
 Warren transformed this nonprofit organization and he transformed me.
 He influenced my personal decisions just as much as my business ones.

-Warren always laughed at my funny stories about my clients and wanted to participate in our mission to help them have a better quality of life.
-He once generously purchased tickets for our clients to see Cirque du Soleil’s production of “O”, when he heard some of us were going to Las Vegas.
+Warren always laughed at my funny stories about my participants and wanted to take part in our mission to help them have a better quality of life.
+He once generously purchased tickets for our people to see Cirque du Soleil’s production of “O”, when he heard some of us were going to Las Vegas.
 Thanks to Warren I’ll always, live by “If it’s not an absolute yes then it’s a no”.
 And because of mentors like Warren who believed in me in the nineties, People with Disabilities Succeeding is a thriving organization now.

 If you want to learn more about the inspirational Warren Wertheimer, read “Outrageous Ideas that Work in Business.”
 This is a truly good management book about creating joy in the workplace.
 I am fortunate to have signed copies that I will treasure forever.